Checkmarx/kics/docs/configuration-file.md

 "type" = "type of queries to use in the scan" "verbose" = true
-"exclude-results" = "exclude results by providing a list of similarity IDs of a result"
+"exclude-results" = "exclude results by providing a list of similarity IDs of a result" "exclude-categories" = "exclude categories by providing its name"
 ```

 ---